Comment on page

 - Slowly translate the marker, and the absolute displacement will be displayed in mm.

-The Rigid Bodies tool under Info pan in Motive displays real-time tracking information of a Rigid Body selected in Motive.
-This lists out real-time tracking information for a selected Rigid Body in Motive.
+The Rigid Bodies tool under Info pane in Motive displays real-time tracking information of a Rigid Body selected in Motive.
 Reported data includes a total number of tracked Rigid Body markers, mean errors for each of them, and the 6 Degree of Freedom (position and orientation) tracking data for the Rigid Body.